 What proportion of the lending provided to companies consists of traditional bank debt versus alternative credit providers (including credit funds) and/or capital markets, and do you see any trends emerging in your jurisdiction?

 Although there is neither any official statistics nor publicly available data in Luxembourg to support this statement, we have seen a clear uptick in the proportion of lending provided to Luxembourg companies by alternative credit providers over the past few years.
 Debt funds have in particular gained a significant market share.
-70 % of the top 30 debt fund managers worldwide are present in Luxembourg.
+85 % of the top 20 debt fund managers worldwide are present in Luxembourg.
+As for the Luxembourg private debt funds, they are mainly focused on three debt strategies: direct lending (with a decrease compared to last year), distressed debt and mezzanine (both presenting an increase since last year).

 It is also worth mentioning that Luxembourg is the leading venue in Europe for the listing of high yield debt securities issued by Luxembourg issuers or foreign issuers.

-Please comment on external factors causing changes to the drafting of secured lending documentation and the structuring of such deals such as (i) Brexit (ii) LIBOR transition and/or (iii) COVID 19
+Please comment on external factors causing changes to the drafting of secured lending documentation and the structuring of such deals such as new law, regulation or other political factors

 Luxembourg: Lending & Secured Finance